User Score: 14050

 --Audience bow: Patti McCormick (young star of the movie "The Bad Seed").

---Hume Cronyn, Jessica Tandy and George Matthews - perform a scene from the Sean O'Casey play "A Pound On Demand."
+--Hume Cronyn, Jessica Tandy and George Matthews present "A Pound On Demand," a scene from their Broadway show "Triple Play."

 --Charles Davis sings "Hawaiian Wedding Song."